d3niall/voicenotify/README.md

+Forked from [Voice Notify](https://github.com/pilot51/voicenotify) to add feature to enable or disable bluetooth devices.
+All credits to Claude Code because I'm lazy.

 ![header-img]

 Voice Notify is an Android app that uses Text-to-Speech (TTS) to announce status bar notification messages so you don't need to look at the screen to know what a notification says.